-Schedule: Construction is underway.
-This project will take two years to build, with completion expected in fall 2019.
+Schedule: This project took two years to build, but was completed fall 2019.

 Budget: Clark County awarded an $11.18 million construction contract to Rotschy, which submitted the lowest of four bids received for this project.

-Grant funding: Clark County has been awarded two grants to help pay for construction: a $4 million state Urban Arterial Program grant through the Washington State Transportation Improvement Board; and $3.1 million federal Surface Transportation Program grant through the Southwest Washington Regional Transportation Council.
+Grant funding: Clark County was awarded two grants to help pay for construction: a $4 million state Urban Arterial Program grant through the Washington State Transportation Improvement Board; and $3.1 million federal Surface Transportation Program grant through the Southwest Washington Regional Transportation Council.

 Robin Washington, Project Manager